skulltech/sumit-ghosh.com/_drafts/art-fundamentals.md

-# Why are ocataves what they are
+# Why are octaves what they are

 From an evolutionary point of view, many of the _finer_ qualities of human beings are rather unnecessary.
 One prime example of these qualities would be having a taste for the arts.